 Eventually, she was moved to the pre-op room where multiple medical personnel asked Lynne the same questions (drug allergies, how to spell her name, did she smoke, favorite Beatle, flying speed of the European swallow, etc) as a means of triple checking.
-It was very thorough, but as we moved passed 10 a.m. and we realized they were running late, Lynne”s answers became shorter and shorter.
+It was very thorough, but as we moved past 10 a.m. and we realized they were running late, Lynne’s answers became shorter and shorter.

 By 10:30 a.m., Lynne was wheeled off to surgery and we said our “till laters.”
 They said that the surgery should take 4 hours with an additional 2 hours spent in the recovery room before I could see her.

-At home, I received a call from Eli”s day camp.
-When I saw the caller ID, I thought “oh boy, something happened, how am I going to pick him up (a 40-minute drive one-way) and go back to see Lynne?”
-It turns out that it was online casinos one of those Good News/Bad News phone calls.
+At home, I received a call from Eli’s day camp.
+When I saw the caller ID, I thought “Oh boy, something happened, how am I going to pick him up (a 40-minute drive one-way) and go back to see Lynne?”
+It turns out that it was one of those Good News/Bad News phone calls.
 Good News: Eli finally lost his first tooth!
 Bad News: He swallowed it.
 They told me that they were able to reassure him that the tooth fairy would still come, especially if he writes a note to explain the situation.
-So, we”ll see how that plays out.
+So, we’ll see how that plays out.

 And with that, I was off to Lox, Stock and Bagel to pick up Lynne’s first post-op meal and then onto the hospital.
-In the waiting room, I had forty minute of long-time where the seconds just slowly oozed by, one into the next.
+In the waiting room, I had forty minutes of waiting where the seconds just slowly oozed by, one into the next.

 Finally, they brought me to the PACU (a new hospital acronym for me…how wonderful) aka The Post Anesthesia Care Unit.
 I got to see Lynne, awake, alert, and generally looking pretty good.
 I quizzed her on where she was, who I was, the date and the thing I said to the nurse before she went into the operation.
 She still thought it was funny, so I knew she was ok.
 After ten minutes, I was ushered out and waited another hour until she was moved to her recovery room.